ibm-cloud-docs/sell/service-publish.md

 ## Requesting for approval
 {: #service-request-approval}

-Before you can publish your product to the catalog, your service must be submitted for approval.
+Before you can publish your product to the catalog, you must submit your service for approval.

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Navigation Menu** icon ![Navigation Menu icon](../icons/icon_hamburger.svg "Menu") > **Partner Center** > **My products**.
 1. Select the product that you are onboarding.